Just because the World is shutting down, it does not mean your business has to.

 Leah’s main point was to use the downtime to gear up and rise above being down about business slowing down.

-Also, like Leah, I’m going to use this time to gear up, get blogs, podcasts and online training completed.
+And with that, I’m going to use this time to gear up, get blogs, podcasts and online training completed.

 >> If you are in events get to the Event Manager Blog go remote webinar here on Wednesday 18th

 I’ve spoken with more than one coworking space owner who is worried because they don’t know what is going to happen.

 Most independent coworking spaces are home to people who run their micro or small businesses and have their struggles with the world grinding to halt.

 Between cancelled events, postponed orders, supply chain issues and people stopping buying anything expect toilet roll the uncertainty is everywhere.

 It seems very unfair that people who have built their own business or project are now faced with the injustice of something like the Co-virus bringing the world to a stop.